How to Support Someone Who's Just Come Out as Bisexual

 Continue doing the things you've always done together.
 Your loved one probably fears that coming out will change everything, and maintaining those routines can be comforting and reassuring.

-Affirm and Appreciate
+Affirm and Celebrate

 Let them know you appreciate their trust in you by saying something like, "Thank you for trusting me enough to share this with me."
+Celebrate their courage and self-discovery, and let them know you are genuinely happy for them.
+Acknowledge how meaningful it is that they are embracing who they are.

 Educate Yourself